mdx-js/mdx/docs/advanced/transform-content.md

 # Transform Content

-As we previously stated, you will most likely use MDX through a loader or framework, but it is also possible to interact with or manipulate raw MDX content.
-Since MDX is a part of the [unified][unified] ecosystem, there are many utilities we can use to work with MDX.
+With MDX you can interact with or manipulate raw MDX content.
+Since MDX is a part of the [unified][unified] ecosystem, there are many utilities you can use to work with MDX.

 We can utilize [to-vfile][to-vfile] to read and write MDX files and we can leverage [remark][remark] and [remark-mdx][remark-mdx] to parse and process MDX content.